Skip to content

 • Responds to and gathers information for service requests submitted to the service portal and escalates urgent requests to the Director.

-Graduate Assistant, International and Transfer Admissions
+Graduate Assistant, International & Transfer Admissions

 The Graduate Assistant for International and Transfer Admission provides support and assistance with enrollment systems and data entry for international and transfer admission while fostering relationships with prospective and current students.
 The GA will provide support with application and enrollment reports in addition to assisting potential students throughout an application life cycle.
 The GA will gain practical experience in student recruitment, support, and retention, and academic advising, with an overall experience of academic and enrollment operations.